Tragic stabbing of 12-year-old Leo Ross in Birmingham sparks murder probe

-Diane Henson, Executive Headteacher at Christ Church Academy, expressed deep sorrow at the loss of Leo, describing him as “a lively and happy young man.”
+Diane Henson, Executive Headteacher at Christ Church Academy, paid tribute to Leo, calling him “a lively and happy young man.”
+She said:

-West Midlands Police has set up a Major Incident Public Portal (MIPP) to gather photos and video evidence from the public.
-Witnesses or anyone with relevant information is urged to come forward by visiting mipp.police.uk or calling 101, quoting incident reference CAD 3324/21Jan.
+West Midlands Police have launched a Major Incident Public Portal (MIPP) to collect photos and videos related to the stabbing.
+Anyone with information is urged to visit mipp.police.uk or call 101, quoting incident reference CAD 3324/21Jan.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.